ndevenish/Blender_ioEDM/EDM_Specification.md

 of the other nodes - which all share the identical starting layout:

     model::Node :=
-      string        name;
+      uint_string   name;
       uint          version;
       propertiesset props;

+Noting that the name is explicitly a non-lookup string, regardless of file version.
 As with `RootNode` (which we can also see matches this exact layout) we have assumed that the `uint` field is representative of class version - this seems to have no other meaning, and makes a lot of sense in terms of allowing the schema to evolve over time.

 ### `model::TransformNode`